jeebeeng/ror2-report-img/README.md

 # Risk Report

 A website made from create-react-app that allows users to convert their runs reports into images!

+## Report

 The generated report displays the following information:

 1. Game Ending (Victory, Defeat, etc.)
     2. Class Name & Icon
     3. Killer Name & Icon